How to Ask for Time Off for a Funeral (10 Templates)

 Nevertheless, you need to create a detailed timeline of your absence so your employer can fill in the gap and plan for your return.

-4. Write a Written Request
+4. Make a Written Request

 Although you alerted your HR department or supervisor of your intended bereavement leave through the phone call, you need to write a written request.
 This way, your request doesn’t fall through the cracks.